 Starting in elementary school, students are faced with a deluge of seemingly never-ending standardized tests, from state exams to national tests like the SSAT, PSAT, and SAT.
-How are these tests similar and different?
-Does studying for one help prepare students for another?
-Here are answers to common questions about three popular national exams — the SSAT, PSAT, and SAT — to help you guide your child through some of the major exams they’ll take in their K-12 years.
+How are these tests similar and how are they different?
+Does studying for one help students to prepare for another?
+Here are answers to questions commonly asked about the SSAT, PSAT, and SAT to help you guide your child through some of the major national exams they’ll take in their K-12 years.

 What is the SSAT?

-Why are there only 3 levels of the SSAT when students from grades 3 to 11 can take it?
+Why are only 3 levels of the SSAT offered when students from grades 3 to 11 can take it?

-Even though each level of the SSAT is taken by students across three different grades, students’ scores are calculated by comparing students’ performance only to that of other students of the same grade.
+Even though the SSAT is taken by students across many different grades, students’ scores are calculated by comparing their performance only to that of other students of the same grade.
 By calculating scores within each grade, the SSAT helps admissions officers determine how advanced each student is compared to test-takers of the same grade.
 Since different school districts have different curricula and educators with different teaching styles, the SSAT is intended to help admissions officers compare students’ academic skills across school districts.

 How does the SSAT compare to the PSAT and SAT?

 Like the PSAT and SAT, the SSAT tests students’ verbal, reading, and math skills.
 However, since this exam is not designed by CollegeBoard — the organization that sponsors the PSAT and SAT — it tests some of these skills in different ways.
 For example, the verbal section of the SSAT consists entirely of vocabulary and analogy questions, which do not appear on the PSAT and SAT.
-Preparing for and taking the SSAT will help students get used to taking long exams under time pressure, but taking the SSAT will not directly prepare students for the PSAT or SAT, due to differences in content presentation across these exams.
+In addition to these sections, the SSAT includes a non-scored writing sample and a non-scored experimental section.
+Preparing for and taking the SSAT will help students get used to taking long exams with time constraints, but taking the SSAT will not directly prepare students for the PSAT or SAT, due to differences in content presentation across these exams.

 Is it beneficial for my child to study for the SSAT if they are not applying to private schools?